lambdaterms-forks/purescript-react-basic/README.md

 This package implements an opinionated set of bindings to the React library, optimizing for the most basic use cases.

+## Fork info

+This is our LTS fork of v2.0.1 with different and extended event set and events handling API.

 ## Features

 - All React DOM elements and attributes are supported (soon, events are a work in progress).